The Emotional Effects of Movies

 One key aspect of this field is the role of mirror neurons.
 These neurons fire both when an individual performs an action and when they observe someone else performing the same action.
 In the context of film viewing, mirror neurons are thought to play a crucial role in empathy and understanding others' actions and emotions, thereby enhancing our emotional connection with the characters and the story.

-Movies are stored in our subconscious mind and can influence our ability to make clear and peaceful decisions.
+Images from movies are stored in our subconscious mind and can influence our ability to make clear and peaceful decisions.

 Video Update, ‘Ruth’ gets accepted to Yale University.